 Introduce yourself, confirm the patient's name and date of birth.
-Obtain consent and a chaperone and then proceed to wash hands.
-Adjust the bed to a 45o angle.
+Explain the purpose of the examination, and obtain consent.
+Ask the examiner to act as a chaperone and then proceed to wash hands.
+Adjust the bed to a 45° angle.

 Begin the examination by inspecting the patient.
 The patient should be exposed from the waist up.
 Offer a blanket to maintain the patient's dignity and inform women that they may keep their undergarments on.
 Ask the patient to expose their legs as well, as there may be some obvious oedema.

 Ask the patient if they are in any pain and are comfortable.
 Check for any use of accessory breathing muscles, breathing symmetry and lung hyperexpansion as this will give a good indication of the patient's state at rest.
+An increased work of breathing can be due to several respiratory pathologies ranging from chronic obstructive pulmonary disease (COPD) to tension pneumothorax.
 Be sure to also assess the age of the patient, and note any paraphernalia around the bedside, looking for clues such as cigarettes, oxygen, inhalers, nebulisers, sputum pots or ventilators.

 Carefully note the colour of the patient.
 They may show signs of bronchitis (cyanosis, blue lips), emphysema ("pink" complexion) or carbon monoxide poisoning (cherry red lips).

 Inspection of the hands should be done in an intentional and noticeable way.
 The hands should be of a symmetrical colour and be symmetrically warm.
 Exceeding warm or sweaty hands could indicate carbon dioxide retention.
-Look at the nails carefully for clubbing, which could indicate pulmonary fibrosis, cystic fibrosis or bronchiectasis.
+Look at the nails carefully for clubbing (convex curvature of the nails), present in pulmonary fibrosis, cystic fibrosis and bronchiectasis.
 In rarer cases, it could be an ominous sign of lung cancer or mesothelioma.
-It is not however, a sign of COPD.

 Ask the patient to hold their hands outstretched and assess for a fine tremor, which can occur with the use of a beta-2 agonist (e.g. salbutamol).
 Next, ask them to cock their hands back at the wrist joint and hold that position for 30 seconds.
 This checks for asterixis, where the wrists will begin to flap as a result of increased carbon dioxide retention.